RemoPro/My-Day/README.md

 1. List with a schedule
 2. Users could add a title, time and color
 3. Events should be saved persistent in the app
+4. The app is localized in English and German

 ## Requirements
 - Using Swift